rahulisaac/draft2fgu/README.md

 # draft2fgu
-Script to convert LOS data from Dungeondraft's .dd2vtt files to into a usable format for Fantasy Grounds Unity
+Script to convert LOS data from Dungeondraft's .dd2vtt files to into a usable format for Fantasy Grounds Unity (FGU)

 You can either convert individual files, or you can run the file in any directory with .dd2vtt files.

 ## How to (simply) use this script:

-1. Export your Dungoendraft map in the .dd2vtt format
+1. Export your Dungeondraft map in the .dd2vtt format
 2. Place the script/executable in the same folder as your .dd2vtt file (or files)
 3. Run the script (just double click on the executable)
 4. Voila!
 Your .png & .xml files have been created and are in the same folder.
 It will do this for all .dd2vtt files in the folder.